yashbonde/o2f/OBSERVATIONS.md

 5. All this points to a simple thing that it needs to be trained on more data
 6. Larger batch size does not have a big effect either 128 works better than 512
 7. Model `plato4` had the best configuration, training time etc. for the given data
+8. Despite bad results model has learned however which variables are occuring in the data, thus suggesting that has understood something.

 ### Machine Intelligence